I don’t like TIME’s list of 10 Things You Should Do Every Day to Improve Your Life for Real.

 Case in point:

-A friend recently read a comment on her son’s report card and assumed that the teacher was attributing her son’s struggles to a failure in the home.
-I explained to this friend that the comment could interpreted several ways, and since it was her son’s teacher, why not assume the best of intentions until proved otherwise?
-Instead, this friend entered the parent-teacher conference angry and combative, only to find herself apologizing for assuming the worst.
+A friend recently read a comment on her son’s report card and assumed the teacher was attributing her son’s struggles to a failure at home.
+I explained to this friend that the comment could be interpreted several ways, and since it was her son’s teacher, why not assume the best of intentions until proved otherwise?

 When you give people the benefit of the doubt, good things happen.